 Juggling the responsibilities of being both a parent and a student can be challenging.
 SUNY Broome has an array of services and staff here to support you.

 If you need academic support, please contact the Learning Assistance Department.
 For personal counseling, please contact Counseling Services.
-If you aren’t sure who to contact, raise your hand in your Starfish account and a SUNY Broome staff member will reach out to connect you with the appropriate resources.
+If you aren’t sure who to contact, you can always use the Request Help feature in your Starfish account to get connected to the correct resource.
 Need help accessing your Starfish account or guidance on navigating it?
-View the “Student Getting Started Guide (pdf)”, page 6 provides instructions on Raising Your Hand.
+View the “Student Getting Started Guide (pdf)”; page 9 provides instructions on the Request Help feature.